 The Acer Nitro sports a design sensibility very similar to the HP Omen.
-That's a good sign, as the Omen regularly shows up on our best of lists, but what Acer does especially well is understand the limitations that come from building a gaming laptop for under $800 and try to minimize those liabilities as much as possible.
-The specs here are relatively standard for the under $800 price point, but they're well tuned to make sure as few of your resources are wasted as possible.
+That's a good sign, as the Omen regularly shows up on our best-of lists, but what Acer does especially well is understand the limitations that come from building a gaming laptop for under $800 and try to minimize those liabilities as much as possible.
+The specs here are relatively standard for the under $800 price point, but they're well-tuned to make sure as few of your resources are wasted as possible.

-And while the memory and storage on the Acer Nitro 5 isn't going to be up to snuff for the needs of the most serious gamers, it's at least easily accessible so you can make upgrades or replace hardware when you need to.
+And while the memory and storage on the Acer Nitro 5 aren't going to be up to snuff for the needs of the most serious gamers, it's at least easily accessible so you can make upgrades or replace hardware when you need to.
 There's also a ton of different ports, so you'll have full compatibility with a wide variety of different devices.

 4. Lenovo Ideapad L340 Laptop

 Lenovo understands that the ideal laptop doesn't need to overcompensate with a lot of flash and little substance.
-The IdeaPad L340 is instead focused on providing you with all the fundamentals you'd need to have the best experience possible.
+The IdeaPad L340 is instead focused on providing you with all the fundamentals you need to have the best experience possible.
 The keyboard is highly responsive if a little stiff, and blue backlighting means that you won't have any trouble excelling at your favorite games even in a dark room.